Donderstal/IRL_RPG/README.md

 #### MAR 22, 2021
 * Implementing new stat system based on CharacterAttributes and Attribute classes
+* Setting up a basic but functional system for registering status effects

 #### MAR 17, 2021
 * Scrapping unused code and storing it on the Junk-Code branch for now